ANALYSIS-Medtech companies face job cuts, excise tax or not

 Medtronic Inc, the world's biggest stand-alone medical device maker, which employs 38,000 people worldwide, took the lead, announcing earlier this year that it would cut 1,000 jobs.

-Abbott Laboratories Inc in early 2011 announced plans to lay off about 1,900 employees over the next several years, largely in its drug unit which it is spinning off as AbbVie.
-In October 2012, it said it would cut another 550 employees.
-As of Jan.
-1, 2013, Abbott Labs will operate medical devices, nutrition, generic pharmaceuticals and diagnostics businesses and will have roughly 65,000 employees.
-It said it will cut several hundred more jobs in 2013.
+Since early 2011, Abbott Laboratories Inc announced plans to lay off about 2,400 employees over the next several years.
+Abbott has roughly 65,000 employees and said it will cut several hundred more jobs in 2013.

 St. Jude Medical Inc, a maker of heart and other medical devices, said it would lay off about 5 percent of its workforce.